 And it won’t get flagged by Google as plagiarism or copypaste.
 So be cautious of what data you want to illustrate – make it relevant for more than just one text.

-How to Create It?
+How to Create an Infographic for Article?

 When you decide on how to use infographics, the next question is how to make it?